marcelhas/yt-album/README.md

 # yt-album

-A simple bash script that downloads an album from Youtube and splits it by tracks using either native Youtube sections or a custom text file.
+Download an album from Youtube and split it into sections.

 ## Setup